Azure/azure-rest-api-specs/documentation/api-scenario/how-to/apiScenarioWithARMTemplate.md

 }
 ```

-After we have this armTemplate, we could define current test scenario file.
+After we have this armTemplate, we could define current API scenario file.
 We defined `resourceName` variable globally. `./generate_unique_string.json` is armTemplate.

 `SignalR_CreateOrUpdate.json`